 Checking Out the Pros and Cons of Using a Co-Branded Airline or Hotel Card

 Perhaps the best perk of having a co-branded airline card is free checked bags, especially if you travel multiple times each year.
 Many co-branded airline cards offer one free checked bag per trip; some even allow this privilege for each person on the cardholder’s reservation!
 Free checked bags are even more attractive to people who travel with their family regularly, as this can add up to substantial savings.
 Additionally, if you live by the hub airport of an airline, you might consider getting its co-branded card since you’ll have access to more flights with that airline.
 Examples of co-branded airline cards that offer a free checked bag as a perk include:

-- Alaska Airlines Visa® Credit Card (free checked bag for cardholder and up to six other guests on the same reservation)
+|$250 Annual Fee||$450 Annual Fee||$525 Annual Fee (first and second checked bags fly for free for cardholders)||$95 Annual Fee (free checked bag for cardholder and up to six other guests on the same reservation)|

 As mentioned, the biggest caveat of owning and using a co-branded hotel or airline card is that the rewards accrued by using these cards have limited redemption options; earning points or miles may also be restricted to the hotel or airline that is paired with the card issuer.
 While this won’t faze those who are interested in quickly earning a free hotel stay or a free flight, it is important to keep in mind for those who may not travel as frequently.
 Ask yourself: Will you use the card to its full potential by booking rooms and/or flights regularly?
 If not, a general travel card may better suit your needs.